 It is no surprise that Zoom is one of the most downloaded apps in 2020.
 With millions of people staying home, Zoom was being used for both professional and personal use.
 From meet workings, to happy hours with coworkers or friends, to trivia nights, Zoom has helped everyone feel connected while social distancing.

-To add to the list, here at five best practices to help ensure an effective Zoom meeting:
+To add to the list, here are five best practices to help ensure an effective Zoom meeting:

 1. Prepare for your meeting To stay on task and focused, make sure to prepare your meeting.
 Whether the meeting is a small team meeting or a large seminar, if you are the host of the meeting, create an agenda with key talking points.
 (Bonus pointer: make sure to leave time at the end of the meeting for Q&A!)
 Also, as the host, make sure to invite only those who are needed.
 Some meetings may not need input from every member of the team, and if they are present, in return this could lead to distractions.
 If you are attending a meeting, make sure to have any questions written out to ask.
 Attendees need to be just as prepared as hosts.